SlicerDMRI/whitematteranalysis/doc/subject-specific tractography-parcellation.md

         > **_Note_**: This script also allows for tractography visualization and QC of multiple tractography datasets at the same time.
 This is useful when you perform a study (e.g. between-population analysis) where you have tractography data from multiple subjects.
 Please see here for details of batch processing using WMA.

-      - A new “QC-TractVisualization” folder is generated, including several types of outputs:
+      - A new “_QC-TractVisualization_” folder is generated, including several types of outputs:
         - Multiple HTML files to enable tractography visualization from different views.
-Click on one of them, e.g., “view_left.html”, the HTML file will be opened in your browser to show the tractography from the left view (as displayed below).
-Click on the “sample_UKF_HCP” image, another HTML page will be opened to show the tractography from 6 different views (as displayed below).
+Click on one of them, e.g., “_view_left.html_”, the HTML file will be opened in your browser to show the tractography from the left view (as displayed below).
+Click on the “_sample_UKF_HCP_” image, another HTML page will be opened to show the tractography from 6 different views (as displayed below).
 These images show that the input tractography has a correct appearance of white matter tract anatomy.
-        - “fiber_length_histograms.pdf” and “quality_control_fibers.txt” to show fiber length distributions.
+        - “_fiber_length_histograms.pdf_” and “_quality_control_fibers.txt_” to show fiber length distributions.
-        - “quality_control_data.txt” to show the diffusion data fields stored along the tracts.
+        - “_quality_control_data.txt_” to show the diffusion data fields stored along the tracts.

           ![test image](../wma_small.jpg)

-   - Run QC using “wm_quality_control_tract_overlap.py”
+   - Run QC using “**_wm_quality_control_tract_overlap.py_**”

      This script outputs rendered images of two input tractography datasets together to show tract overlap.
 Here, this script is used to check if the input tractography data and the atlas tractography data are stored using the same spatial coordinate system.
 From your terminal, type the following command: